What is NSGC’s Statement on Justice, Equity, Diversity and Inclusion (J.E.D.I.)?

 I'VE HEARD THAT NSGC IS WORKING WITH A DEI CONSULTANT.
 WHO ARE THEY AND WHAT ARE THEY WORKING ON?

-NSGC has contracted the Exeter Group, a Chicago-based healthcare equity consulting firm to conduct an organizational assessment, to assess the state of DEI within NSGC.
-Additionally, the Exeter Group is working closely with NSGC leadership, staff and the membership to craft and provide guidance on implementing a DEI plan that is effective, integrated and sustainable.
+NSGC contracted the Exeter Group, a Chicago-based healthcare equity consulting firm to conduct an organizational assessment, to assess the state of DEI within NSGC.
+Following completion and publication of the assessment, the Exeter Group is now working closely with NSGC leadership, staff and the membership to craft and provide guidance on an NSGC J.E.D.I.
+Action Plan that is effective, integrated and sustainable.

 I WOULD LIKE TO SEE/TAKE ACTION.
 WHAT CAN I DO?